adelolmo/hd-idle-test/README.md

 Start the TUI: `hdt`

-Now you can start the recording pressing `Ctrl + r` and run your usecase (Notice the `R` in the bottom left corner).
+Now you can start the recording pressing `Ctrl + r` and run your usecase (Notice the `R` in the bottom left corner when recoding is active).
 The daemon will record the events.
 You can press `r` to load the recorded events right away.

 _Note_: Once the recording is running, you can safely quit the TUI, the daemon will continue recording in the background.